thirukkural2022/obedparla.com/content/posts/2020-01-04-how-to-migrate-from-wordpress-to-gatsby.md

 ## Optimizing it!

-With Gatsby, your site will be faster than the default Wordpress install out of the box, but you can improve it to make it even faster, more accessible and SEO friendly.
+With Gatsby, your site will be faster than the default WordPress install out of the box, but you can improve it to make it even faster, more accessible and SEO friendly.